jgulkowsky/StockApp/FURTHERDEVELOPMENT.md

 - consider passing stockItem instead of just symbol from WatchlistViewModel into QuoteViewModel - so VM don't have to load data for itself or even can but at least have sth to show without loading indicator
 - generally we don't support starting / stopping timers when going into background foreground
 - errorLabels / loadingIndicators could be moved into BaseVC (logic for showing / hiding them too) - with use of StatefulViewModel
+- add padding to the tableView in AddNewSymbolVC (both for horizontal and vertical orientation) as sometimes values on the bottom will not be available because are under the keyboard / or at least add button for collapsing the keyboard